godotengine/godot-docs/development/cpp/custom_resource_format_loaders.rst

 Creating Custom Data Types
 --------------------------

-Sometimes, Godot do not have the necessary facilities to express every data format.
+Godot may not have a proper substitute within its :ref:`doc_core_types` or managed resources.
+Godot needs a new registered data type to understand additional binary formats such as machine learning models.

-Here is an example of how to create create an custom datatype
+Here is an example of how to create a custom datatype

 .. code:: cpp